alexandertrefz/essence/packages/vscode-extension/README.md

 Functions and Methods.
 Semantic tokens classify each Identifier by what it resolves to, which a grammar alone cannot determine — including which names come from the standard library.
-Inlay hints annotate declarations written without a Type annotation, and double-clicking one writes it into the source.
+Inlay hints annotate declarations written without a Type annotation, and double-clicking one writes it into the source;
+`essence.inlayHints.enabled` turns them off.

 ### Editing